Your privacy is extremely important to us!

 - Right to Complain.
 You may complain to BPC if you believe your privacy rights with respect to your PHI have been violated by contacting Buckhead Primary Care, 1891 Howell Mill Road Nw, Atlanta, Georgia 30318 and submitting a written complaint.
 BPC will not penalize you or retaliate against you for filing a complaint regarding their privacy practices.
 You also have the right to file a complaint with the Secretary of the Department of Health and Human Services.

-If you have any questions about this notice, please contact the Patient Administrator of BPC at 678-515-0688.
+If you have any questions about this notice, please contact the Patient Administrator of Buckhead Primary Care at 678-515-0688.